owend91/nhlscraper/README.md

 3. Make sure MongoDB is running locally
 4. Run 'node populateLocal.js' - This will empty the collection and re-insert everything

-You can also deploy the app.js as an express server, and when you GET '/' it'll reload the database.

 Current Data Stored:
   - Name
   - Number